We’re hiring!

-All of this recent talk of the nationwide radiology shortage and I’ve been remiss in not also mentioning: like every other practice in the country, we’re hiring!
+All of this recent talk of the nationwide radiology shortage and I’ve been remiss in not also mentioning recently: like every other practice in the country, my group is also hiring!

-We’re privademic: we have part of the practice that works with residents at a university hospital and we have part of the practice that does not.
+American Radiology Associates is a 100%-independent physician-owned radiology practice in Dallas-Forth Worth (of which I am a partner/shareholder).
+We’re privademic: we have part of the practice that works with the Baylor Dallas radiology residency, and we have part of the practice that does not.
 I enjoy a nice mix.

 I’ve written before about why I believe some job healthcare models are problematic, and why not all attending jobs are created equal.
 I’ve also written before about how to approach getting your first job out of training.
 My perspective and biases about radiology practice are on full display.